♫ Listening to: Colors in My Dreams by Qwiet Type ♫

 Can I make apple chips in my air fryer?

 Certainly!
 I’m always a proponent of using your air fryer instead of your oven when possible, because it cooks things faster, and therefore uses less energy, and is therefore better for the environment (unless you get all your power from solar energy).
-The problem for me with making apple chips in the air fryer is that my air fryer basket is small, so I could only make a few apple chips.
-It hardly seems worth the effort, but I guess if you have a toddler who leaves a lot of leftovers on their plate, this could be a good way to preserve some old leftover apple slices.
+The problem for me with making air fryer apple chips is that my air fryer basket is small, so I could only make a few apple chips.
+It hardly seems worth the effort, but I guess if you have a toddler who leaves a lot of leftovers on their plate, this could be a good way to preserve some old leftover fresh apple slices.
 Set the temperature of your air fryer to 325º and leave the apple chips in the air fryer for 10-20 minutes, depending how thick you sliced them.